milliman/EPI_Machine_Learning/README.md

 ### Notebook File Descriptions
 File | Description
 --- | ---
-`1 - Epimlmain Example` | Example code on how to use epimlmain.py
+`1 - Epimlmain Example` | Example code using epimlmain.py
-`2 - ModelDeepDive with Model6` | Example code on how to use ModelDeepDive with _Model 6_ from the memo
-`3.1 - LASSO - PN and PNU` | Code to generate the LASSO baseline model using only PN (Positive and Negative) data and then a search for a model using PNU (PN + Unlabeled) data (pnuwrapper.py) which is undersampled
+`2 - ModelDeepDive with Best Model` | Code to deep dive the _Model 3_ from the manuscript `3.1 - LASSO - PN and PNU` | Code to generate the LASSO baseline model using only PN (Positive and Negative) data and then a search for a model using PNU (PN + Unlabeled) data (pnuwrapper.py) which is undersampled
 `3.2 - SVC - PN and PNU` | Code to generate a Support Vector Classifier (SVC) using only PN data and then a search for an SVC using PNU data which is understampled using pnuwrapper.py
-`3.3 - RF - PNU All Data` | Use a good performing RF model found in previous searches and test with undersampling turned off, then generate a validation curve for an undersampling parameter in pnuwrapper.py
+`3.3 - RF - PNU All Data` | This file uses a good performing RF model found in previous searches and test with undersampling turned off, then generate a validation curve for an undersampling parameter in pnuwrapper.py
 `3.4 - RF - PNU Random Search` | A nested cross validated 3x3 100 iteration search for a Random Forest (RF) classifier wrapped with PNU data which is undersampled using pnuwrapper.py.
 2 different metrics are used to optimize results seperately.
 `3.5 - RF - PNU Repeated Random Subsampling Random Search` | A nested cross validated 3x3 60 iteration search for a RF using repeated random subsampling (oversampling) using all PNU data.
 This notebook also contains a lot of exploration and graphs around the best model found.